 It does have a ton of fans.
 They’re the ones driving Robinhood stock to new heights—check out the latest Robinhood stock news here!

-My biggest knock on Robinhood is that the broker won’t allow you to trade most OTC stocks.
-That’s cutting you off from a lot of trading opportunities—the kind that have been a big part of my $7.9 million in trading career profits!
+My biggest knock on Robinhood is that it still blocks most OTC stocks.
+They’ve started allowing a handful of OTC names, but the broad OTC and pink-sheet universe stays off-limits, and that’s where a lot of the action I trade lives.
+That cuts you off from a big slice of the opportunities that have driven a large part of my $7.9 million in trading career profits!

 How Does Robinhood Compare to Other Stock Trading Apps?